We are one of Australia’s leading reforestation carbon project developers.

 Mixed species indigenous to the region are grown on degraded land in the northern wheatbelt of Southwest Australia.
 Revegetating the landscape with native trees and shrubs encourages wildlife to return while at the same time removing carbon from the atmosphere.

-Our goal is to create a 200km long green corridor from inland all the way to the coast, reconnecting remnant vegetation with 12 nature reserves across a 10,000km2 area.
+Our goal is to create a 200km long green corridor from inland all the way to the coast, reconnecting remnant vegetation with 12 nature reserves across a 50,000km2 area.

-The project began in 2008, and since then more than 30 million mixed native species of trees and shrubs have been planted across almost 14,000 hectares.
-In 2022, the project has expanded to nearly 18,000 hectares.
+The project began in 2008, and since then more than 30 million mixed native species of trees and shrubs have been planted across over 18,000 hectares.
+In 2023, the project expanded to nearly 21,000 hectares.

 The Yarra Yarra Biodiversity Corridor is the largest biodiverse reforestation carbon sink in Australia.